mdarif/mdarif/README.md

 # Hi there 👋, I am Mohammad Arif

-I am **A Leader, Mentor & UI Architect at Royal Bank of Scotland** having more than 19 years of extensive experience in all phases of small to enterprise-scale projects.
+I am **A Leader, Mentor & UI Architect at NatWest Group** having more than 19 years of extensive experience in all phases of small to enterprise-scale projects.

 I am also passionate about blogging and have published numerous articles.